“How do I get them to pay attention…

 They are not being pressured or guilted.
 There is zero coercion.

-If you are used to being ignored or dismissed, by asking for “Eye to Eye” you are doing two radically new things to change the ingrained old patterns between you.
+If you are used to being ignored or dismissed, by asking to align, you are doing two radically new things to change the ingrained old patterns between you.

 First, you are giving your total attention.
 They are not used to that!
 It looks like respect and feels so good to receive.